 Websites serve as a viable source of information in today’s world.
 Imagine a world where you visit a website but do not get the information you were looking for.
 Or perhaps the website failed to load properly, thus leaving you with an even more bitter experience.
 This is especially applicable in the case of mobile devices as websites are more prone to losing out functionality.
-However, people do not like to compromise on their web browsing experience, which is why mobile adaptability and responsive features can be a major deal-breaker.
+However, people do not like to compromise on their web browsing experience, which is why absence of mobile adaptability and responsive features can be a major deal-breaker.
 A responsive website surely makes it more accessible to visitors but the reverse is not true.

 All these make the responsive design very important if you want to keep up with the modern age of users.
 This certainly aids in improving the accessibility of a website irrespective of the device it is viewed on, but is not the only factor which makes the website accessible.

 As mentioned before, there are several factors in play when considering the accessibility of a website.
 Choosing the colors is one of the main deciding factors when considering the accessibility of the website.
 Improper use of colors can have an adverse effect on the visitors, leading to a major drop in customer engagement.
 It is also wise to bear in mind that a lot of people around the world suffer from color blindness and would find it difficult to keep track of a lot of colors splashed across the website.
 Additionally, call-to-action buttons should be in line with the rest of the colors on the website.
 They should be prominent and noticeable.
 Contextual text also proves to be extremely useful for driving conversions.
 Instead of writing “Contact Us” or “Click Here”, something like “Let Us Help You” can be much more beneficial.
 There are several other design related tweaks which could be incorporated into a website to make it more attractive and accessible to the users.
 Using tabbed indexes, fixed headers, a ‘move to top’ button, proper alt tags, etc. can be a few effective ways to boost accessibility on a website.